 What is Dingbats IMPROV?

 Dingbats is an improv community on the border of West Sussex and Surrey.

 Our aim is to spread the joy of theatrical improv throughout the South East.
 We run fun workshops, we put on excellent shows, and we go to see improv elsewhere as a group.

 Why do improv?

 In the same way that people take up martial arts, not to fight crime or avenge their master, but to get fit, improv has endless personal benefits other than teaching you a performance skill.
-Believe it or not, as well as being a performative art form, improv can improve you.
+Believe it or not, improv can improve you.
 It helps you become more confident, it helps you with communication skills and we believe it can genuinely bring out the best in you.